Article Updated: 28 Sep 2020

 Google’s YouTube video platform recently announced that they are shutting down email notifications service for users who subscribed to receive notifications about new uploaded videos from YouTube Creators (that a user is subscribed to).
 This initially created a confusion among users and creators, because it was perceived that ALL emails are going away, as demonstrated in this discussion here.

 That means that users who post comments on other users (“owners”) videos will no longer get notified about new replies, unless they log-in and check notification bell icon or opt-in for YouTube in-app push notifications on their mobile devices (tablets, phones, laptops).
-This move is so wrong on so many levels – here’s a brief explanation why.

 YouTube To Kill Off Email Notifications – Here’s Why This Sucks